 First, be clear with the classroom teacher that you expect them to be engaged and manage misbehaving students.
-It should not be your role to discipline students.
-You also want the teacher to know what you are saying so they can refer back to it in future lessons.
+It should not be your role to discipline children.
+You also want the teacher to be know what you are saying so they can refer back to it in future lessons.

 Second, adopt an attention-getter.
 You can clap, bring a rattle, tell students to "put a bubble in their mouth", or speak quietly and say, "if you can hear me, clap once (twice, etc.)".
 Use this same attention-getter each time and with every presentation.
 Students will remember it!
-You can also ask the teacher if they have a spot in the room where students know it's time to learn.
-This can help students focus.

 Third, remember to ask questions throughout your program.
 With younger students, review what a question is and appropriate ways to ask and answer questions (save stories for the end if there's time!).
 Ask some yes/no questions or ask for a show of hands or thumbs-up/down for quick polls.
 Ask open-ended questions with older students to let them think critically and creatively.
 Then, give them lots of time to think and answer!
-Ten seconds is the recommended minimum wait time before prompting students with a follow up question!
 You may need to practice your awkward silence tolerance, but you can do it!

-Lastly, try to include hands-on activities that include manipulation, movement, or student discussion in every lesson.
+Lastly, try to include hands-on activities in every lesson.
 This may look different lesson to lesson, but will keep students excited and paying attention.
 But - remember not to hand out materials before you want students to use them in case they get distracted!

-Students are goofy, excited, and curious.
-You will have so much fun working with these young people and engaging them with agriculture!
+Students are goofy, excited, and so curious.
+You will have so much fun working with these young people and teaching them about agriculture!